Aditi2107/TrackIQ-Spotify-Analytics-Engine/README.md

 - **Expand Dataset**: Add more rows to the dataset for broader analysis and scalability testing.
 - **Advanced Querying**: Dive deeper into query optimization and explore the performance of SQL queries on larger datasets.

----

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.

----

-## License
-This project is licensed under the MIT License.